jonitrythall/dotdoodl-kid-classes/README.md

 **Title:** Dot Doodl For Kids<br>
 **Grade Level:** 6-8<br>
 **Total Time:** 1-1.5 hours each<br>
-**Objective:** Students will leave each class with a foundational understanding of CSS `@keyframes` animation moments and movements and be excited to continue experimenting with values on their own.<br>
+**Objective:** Students will leave each class with a foundational understanding of CSS `@keyframes` animation moments and be excited to continue experimenting with values on their own.<br>
 **Topics Covered:** Breif review of HTML/CSS, creating shapes with CSS, intro to `@keyframes` animations, planning motion, `translate` and movement along an axis, single animation applied to multiple elements<br>
 **Presentation Format:** slide presentation with illustrations and code samples, hands on building with existing demos<br>
 **Materials Included:** agendas, teacher notes, slides, demos, [reference site](http://www.dotdoodl.com/) (and [repo](https://github.com/jonitrythall/dotdoodl))<br>